androso/timezoner-v2/notes.md

 TODO:
- - Refactor callback.ts, abstract requests into their own files/functions
+ X Refactor callback.ts, abstract requests into their own files/functions
+ - Make Dashboard frontend
  - We shouldn't request from the discord api, instead it should be from our own database
  - See the documentation from next js to handle typography